Skip to main content

 Assess your compliance risk and get an action item checklist.
 Download free.

-California's SB 1103 requires landlords to provide detailed operating expense disclosures to commercial tenants — and non-compliance can result in withheld payments, penalties, and increased audit exposure.
-This checker walks you through a risk questionnaire and generates a gap analysis with prioritized action items so you can get compliant before your next reconciliation cycle.
+California's SB 1103 requires landlords to give commercial tenants detailed operating expense disclosures.
+Non-compliance can mean withheld payments, penalties, and audit exposure.
+This checker walks you through a risk questionnaire.
+It outputs a gap analysis with prioritized action items so you can get compliant before your next reconciliation cycle.

 What's inside